-To understand why this problem happens, we need to learn how to execute it.
+To understand why this problem happens, I recommend you learn how to execute it.
 Let’s look at the example of two data frames here:

-Now, we must use the rbind() function on this:
+Now, You must use the rbind() function on this:

 The reason for “Error In Match.Names(Clabs, Names(xi)) : Names Do Not Match Previous Names” occurring is because the data frames have names that do not match. dataf1, the first data frame, has the column names as x and y, while dataf2, the second data frame, has them as a and b.
 You can even use the identical function to verify if the two are identical, and they’ll give you the boolean False.

-How To Fix “Error In Match.Names(Clabs, Names(xi)) : Names Do Not Match Previous Names”?
+Fixing “Error In Match.Names(Clabs, Names(xi)) : Names Do Not Match Previous Names”

-Now that we’ve learned why the error happens, we can move on to solving them.
-Here’s a list of ways that you can incorporate in order to fix “Error In Match.Names(Clabs, Names(xi)) : Names Do Not Match Previous Names”.
+Now I have told you why the error happens, I can move towards solving them.
+These methods also worked for Stack Overflow users.
+Here’s a list of ways that you can incorporate to fix “Error In Match.Names(Clabs, Names(xi)) : Names Do Not Match Previous Names”.

 All these methods are pretty simple to employ.
-Therefore, we advise that as long as you follow these step by step, it’ll be simple enough.
+Therefore, if you follow these steps, it’ll be simple enough.
 Without further adieu, let’s get right into it.

-To solve this issue, we can assign the column names of one data frame to the other data frame.
+To solve this issue, You can assign the column names of one data frame to the other.
 Here’s how you can do it:

-Once again, we can do the same thing; however, we do it manually this time.
+Once again, You can do the same thing; however, I do it manually this time.
 Here’s what the code would look like:

 All you need to do is type in – install.packages(“dplyr”) followed by library(“dplyr”).

-Following this, we will use the bind_rows() to form a new data frame from the preexisting data frames.
+Following this, I will use the bind_rows() to form a new data frame from the preexisting data frames.
 Here’s how to do that:

 While bind rows() may handle missing or mismatched columns, the rbind() function cannot.
 The bind rows() function assigns NA to the rows in the data frame where the columns were missing if there is an instance of a missing column.